vuex-orm/vuex-orm/README.md

 $ npm run dev
 ```

 Compile files without removing the compiled file first.
-This is useful when you are using `npm link` during development with other bundler such as Webpack.
-Plus it's watch mode enabed.
+This is useful when you are using `npm link` during development with other bundlers such as Webpack.
+Plus the watch mode is enabled.

 ```console
 $ npm run build
 ```

-Compile files into lib directory.
+Compile files into the lib directory.

 ```console
 $ npm run lint
 ```

-Lint files using rule of Standard JS.
+Lint files using a rule of Standard JS.

 ```console
 $ npm run test